Finding success in B2B (business-to-business) lead generation is challenging since the target audiences are knowledgeable decision-makers.

 This could be during the awareness, consideration (visiting websites, research, reviews), or decision-making phase.

-If you provide value for prospects, you stay top-of-mind when they make a purchasing decision.
-When you close a sale, make sure the onboarding process is smooth and seamless.
+If you provide value to your prospects, you stay top-of-mind when they make a purchasing decision.
+When you close the sale, make sure the onboarding process is smooth and seamless by checking in often.

 5 Proven B2B Lead Generation Tactics